imgproxy/imgproxy/docs/generating_the_url.md

 aq:%method:%target:%min_quality:%max_quality:%allowed_error
 ```

-Redefines autoqiality settings.
-All arguments have the same meaning as [Autoquality](configuration.md#autoqiality) configs.
+Redefines autoquality settings.
+All arguments have the same meaning as [Autoquality](configuration.md#autoquality) configs.
 All arguments are optional and can be omitted.

 **⚠️Warning:** Autoquality requires the image to be saved several times.
 Use it only when you prefer the resulting size and quality over the speed.